envoyproxy/gateway/site/content/en/v1.0.0/user/security/backend-tls.md

 ---
-title: "Backend TLS: Gateway to Backend"
+title: 'Backend TLS: Gateway to Backend'
 ---

 This guide demonstrates how TLS can be achieved between the Gateway and a backend.
 The guide uses a self-signed CA, so it should be used for testing and demonstration purposes only.

-Envoy Gateway supports the Gateway-API defined [BackendTLSPolicy][].
+Envoy Gateway supports the Gateway-API defined [BackendTLSPolicy](https://gateway-api.sigs.k8s.io/api-types/backendtlspolicy/).

 ## Prerequisites